 Germany's seasonally adjusted harmonized unemployment rate edged up to 3.9 percent in May 2020 from an upwardly revised 3.8 percent a month earlier.
 This was the highest jobless rate since March 2017, as the number of unemployed rose by 3 percent from the previous month to 1.73 million while employment fell 0.1 percent to 42.59 million.
 Youth unemployment rate, measuring job-seekers under 25 years old, was unchanged at 5.4 percent in May.

-Unemployment Rate in Germany averaged 5.54 percent from 1949 until 2019, reaching an all time high of 11.50 percent in April of 1950 and a record low of 0.40 percent in March of 1966.
-This page provides the latest reported value for - Germany Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Federal Statistical Office
+Unemployment Rate in Germany averaged 5.53 percent from 1949 until 2020, reaching an all time high of 11.50 percent in April of 1950 and a record low of 0.40 percent in March of 1966.
+This page provides the latest reported value for - Germany Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Germany Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Federal Statistical Office

-Unemployment Rate in Germany is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Germany to stand at 3.40 in 12 months time.
-In the long-term, the Germany Unemployment Rate is projected to trend around 3.50 percent in 2021, according to our econometric models.
+Unemployment Rate in Germany is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Germany to stand at 4.00 in 12 months time.
+In the long-term, the Germany Unemployment Rate is projected to trend around 3.60 percent in 2021 and 3.40 percent in 2022, according to our econometric models.